mtrimpe/authzen/api/authorization-api-1_0.md

 : REQUIRED.
 A `string` value containing the unique identifier of the Subject, scoped to the `type`.

 `properties`:
 : OPTIONAL.
-A JSON object containing any number of key-value pairs, which can be used to express additional properties of a Subject.
+A JSON object which can be used to express additional properties of a Subject.

+### Subject Properties {#subject-properties}
+Many authorization systems are stateless, and expect the client (PEP) to pass in any properties or attributes that are expected to be used in the evaluation of the authorization policy.
+To satisfy this requirement, Subjects MAY include zero or more additional attributes as key-value pairs, under the `properties` object.

+An attribute can be single-valued or multi-valued.
+It can be a primitive type (string, boolean, number) or a complex type such as a JSON object or JSON array.

+Examples of subject attributes can include, but are not limited to:

+- Department,
+- Group memberships,
+- Device identifier,
+- IP Address.

+### Examples (non-normative) {#subject-examples}

-The following is a non-normative example of a Subject:
+The following is a non-normative example of a minimal Subject:

 ~~~ json
 {